Historical Figures

 Seminal figure of the Protestant Reformation in 1517.
 But the true Reformation began more than 300 years before Luther, with the Waldensians.

 1 He was part of the Augustinian order.
 "Augustine was the ablest and purest of all the doctors..."
 John Piper (Calvinist) acknowledges that Augustine was the major influence upon both Calvin and Luther.
 Luther was an Augustinian by training, and he continued to practice many of the core tenets of that version of Catholicism after his excommunication and for the rest of his life.
+He did not want to leave the Catholic Church - he wanted to reform it!
 He even received the official last rite from an Augustinian when he was on his deathbed.
 [1] [2] [3] [4] [5] [6]

-3 He is the key figure in bringing the (faith, grace ...-) ALONE doctrines into our vocabulary.
+Luther was then more than 1000 years later the key figure in bringing the (Faith / Grace ...-) ALONE doctrines into our vocabulary.
 He interpolated the word 'alone' in his Bible translation of Rom 3:28.
 When he was opposed for this, he insulted his enemies.

 4 Luther gave his blessing to have Anabaptists executed, simply based on their opposition of infant baptism and emphasis on adult baptism.
 [1] [2] [3] [4] [5]